Extending the Mann-Kendall test to allow for measurement uncertainty: Properties of and in the presence of partially tied observations

 As mentioned before, an interesting case is if all $Z_i$'s have a normal distribution with standard deviation $\sigma$.
 Figure \ref{fig:ET} shows $\E_d(T_X)$ as a function of $d$ for $\sigma=1$ and $\lambda=1$.

-The expected value for $T$ is maximal around $d=1.34\sigma$, but there is only a very slight increase in power.
+The expected value for $T$ is maximal around $d=1.34\sigma$ (as $g(d)$ and thus the mean of the distribution of the test statistic is invariant to $\sigma$ for $d=c \sigma$ and only depends on c), but there is only a very slight increase in power.
 Note that if you pick $d$ too large, the power quickly drops, and furthermore, the increase of power for small $d$ is only quadratic in $d$ (this holds for any differentiable $f$, and if Condition \eqref{eq:possecder} is violated, there would be a quadratic \emph{decrease} of power).
+In Section \ref{Choice of value for $d$} we will discuss some guidelines in the choice of $d$ for real data sets.